Interested in getting more involved with your community?

 The Village Council elects one member to serve as the Village President, and one member to serve as the Village President Pro Tem.
 The Village President shall be recognized as the executive head of the Village and shall preside over Council meetings.
 The President has an equal voice and vote in the proceedings of the Council, and has no veto power.
 The President Pro Tem is responsible for performing the duties of the President, when the Village President is temporarily unable to perform the duties of his/her office, and in case of vacancy in the office of President, until such vacancy is filled by the Council.
 The President Pro Tem also presides over the meetings of the Council at the call of the President.

 In order to be eligible for election to the Village Council, a candidate must be at least 21 years of age, as well as a registered voter, and have be a resident of the Village for at least six (6) months immediately prior to the date of election.
-The Oxford Village Council meets twice a month, and the 2nd and 4th Tuesdays of each month.
-Meetings begin at 6:30 p.m., and are held in the Council Chambers at Oxford Village Hall (22 W. Burdick).
+The Oxford Village Council meets the 2nd Tuesday of each month.
+Meetings begin at 7:00 p.m., and are held in the Council Chambers at Oxford Village Hall (22 W. Burdick).

 Those interested in running for a council seat should contact the Village offices to obtain the Affidavit of Identity and a non-partisan nominating petition.